 While agriculture is a large fraction of economic output in many nations around the world, it accounts for a small fraction of national income among nations with the strongest institutional capacity for regulating the environment.
 The manufacturing sector, on the other hand, represents a much larger share of economic output in such nations.
 Related evidence links PM2.5 with worker productivity in the manufacturing sector .

-Linking productivity with pollution and meteorological data, the authors found that increases in PM2.5 significantly reduces the number of boxes the workers pack.
+Linking productivity with pollution and meteorological data, the authors found that increases in PM2.5 significantly reduce the number of boxes workers pack.
 As with the previous study, the authors also found that PM2.5 does not affect labor supply.
-PM2.5 also had effects on productivity at levels below air quality standards, with effects arising at 20–25 μg/m³.
+PM2.5 also had effects on productivity at levels below air quality standards, with effects arising at 20–25 μg/m3.
 In terms of the magnitude of the effect, based on approximate calculations, the authors estimate that the worker productivity effects represent roughly 25% of the total benefits (as measured by changes in housing values) from improvements in air quality.

-The above two pieces of evidence focus largely on low-skilled tasks, thus omitting a large fraction of modern economies.
+The above pieces of evidence focus largely on low-skilled tasks, thus omitting a large fraction of modern economies.
 In recent work, researchers explore the effect of PM2.5 on the output of call center workers, which represents an important part of the service sector, in two cities in China .
-In this setting, worker output is routinely monitored, as the workers receive partly performance-based pay depending on the number of phone calls completed, thus providing precise measures of each worker’s daily output.
+In this setting, worker output is routinely monitored, as the workers receive partly performance-based pay depending on the number of phone calls completed, thus providing precise measures of each worker's daily output.
 As with the manufacturing study, workers were in an indoor environment.